-Las Vegas musician Dr. Lindsey O’Connor is the Adjunct Professor of Saxophone at Southern Utah University and the College of Southern Nevada, the Woodwinds Paraprofessional for both Clark County School District, the Director of Woodwinds for the Las Vegas Youth Orchestras, and the Artistic Director of the Las Vegas Youth Saxophone Ensembles.
-As a Nationally Certified Teacher of Music (NCTM), she maintains a private woodwind and piano studio of more than sixty students at Family Music Centers Academy, Nevada’s largest private music teaching institution.
+Las Vegas musician Dr. Lindsey N. O’Connor is the Adjunct Professor of Saxophone at Southern Utah University and the College of Southern Nevada, the Woodwinds Paraprofessional for both Clark County School District, the Director of Woodwinds for the Las Vegas Youth Orchestras, and the Artistic Director of the Las Vegas Youth Saxophone Ensembles.
+As a Nationally Certified Teacher of Music (NCTM), she maintains a private woodwind and piano studio of more than fifty students at Family Music Centers Academy, Nevada’s largest private music teaching institution.
 O’Connor was previously on faculty at Faith Conservatory of the Fine Arts and Union College, and was a Band Graduate Teaching Assistant at the University of Nebraska-Lincoln.